-Silicon Graphics, SGI, the SGI logo, InfiniteReality, IRIS, IRIX, Onyx, Onyx2, and OpenGL are registered trademarks and InfinitePerformance, InfiniteReality2, IRIS GL, Octane2, Open Inventor, OpenGL Multipipe, OpenGL Performer, Power Onyx, and Reality Center are trademarks of Silicon Graphics, Inc.
+Silicon Graphics, SGI, the SGI logo, InfiniteReality, IRIS, IRIX, Onyx, Onyx2, OpenGL, and Reality Center are registered trademarks and InfinitePerformance, InfiniteReality2, IRIS GL, Octane2, Open Inventor, OpenGL Multipipe, OpenGL Performer, and Power Onyx are trademarks of Silicon Graphics, Inc. in the United States and/or other countries worldwide.

-MIPS and R10000 are registered trademarks of MIPS Technologies, Inc. used under license by Silicon Graphics, Inc. Netscape is a trademark of Netscape Communications Corporation.
-Xinerama, X Window System, and the X device are trademarks of The Open Group.
+MIPS and R10000 are registered trademarks of MIPS Technologies, Inc., used under license by Silicon Graphics, Inc. Netscape is a trademark of Netscape Communications Corporation.
+Xinerama, X Window System, and the X device are trademarks of The Open Group in the United States and other countries.